HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 [![tool combinations](../images/tool_combinations.svg)](../images/tool_combinations.svg)

 Each colored line is one combination.
 Red ones are operating in MSVC-compatible mode, blue ones are operating in MinGW-compatible mode.
 (That is on Windows.
-Elsewhere there's no MSVC nor MSVC STL, so only the blue ones are avaialble.)
+On other platforms there is no MSVC nor MSVC STL, so only the blue ones are avaialble.)

 Now the same thing in the form of a table: